ThomasFeher/armadillo/README.txt

 The library can be used for machine learning, pattern recognition, signal processing, bioinformatics, statistics, econometrics, etc.

-The library is open-source software, and is distributed under a license that is useful in both open-source and commercial/proprietary contexts.

 Armadillo is primarily developed at Data61 / NICTA (Australia), with contributions from around the world.
 More information about Data61 can be obtained from http://data61.csiro.au